Beats Studio 3 Wireless headphones review: Apple pairs noise cancellation and the W1 chip

 After unboxing, I took the Beats Studio 3 home with me; I've been testing them for about a day now and wanted to quickly jot down some observations.
 This is a living review, so I'll be updating this article as I spend more time with the headphones and get to know them a bit better.

 First and foremost, they're comfortable.
-They should be, for their price, but it's a nitpick I've had with both the PowerBeats and the Solo 3 — the Beats line has often sacrificed looks for good padding, and I'm happy to say that isn't the case here.
+They should be, for their price, but it's a nitpick I've had with both the PowerBeats and the Solo 3 — the Beats line has often sacrificed padding for good looks, and I'm happy to say that isn't the case here.
 The ear cups are large and encompassing without feeling bulky or pinching larger ears against your skull, and the padded headband is slim but functional.

 They still don't quite have the "soft-as-a-cloud" embrace the QC35 does so well, but they're not far off.
 (Neither headphones set, sadly, has a perfect solution to headband padding — I usually get top-of-skull fatigue before ear pain when wearing just about any set of over-ear headphones.)